-- Check Use shared Command Set on the top of the Command Entry tab to specify a command set for the job. - 2.
-Click loselect from a list of defined command sets. - 3.
+- 1. Check Use shared Command Set on the top of the Command Entry tab to specify a command set for the job. - 2.
+Click 2 to select from a list of defined command sets. - 3.
 Select the command set you want the job to run.
 The name and commands for the selected command set display on the Command Entry tab.